vatsimnetwork/vatspy-data-project/README.md

 # How Do I Submit Updates?

 We have chosen GitHub to be the core of this project so far, as it allows for collaboration on the project and near real-time updates to VAT-Spy data once a pull request has been pushed to the live data.
-Updates to data can be made directly from GitHub, or if you're unfamiliar with updating the data files, you can send an email request for the data to be updated.
-The preferred method of updating this data is via a pull request on GitHub.
-Updates on GitHub that will be pushed will be those that either come from verified GitHub accounts belonging to Regions, Divisions, or FIRs/ARTCCs or updates that are requested directly via e-mail from Region, Division, or FIRs/ARTCC staff utilizing their staff e-mail.
+Updates to data should be made directly by submitting a PR through GitHub.
+Updates on GitHub that will be pushed will be those that either come from verified GitHub accounts belonging to Regions, Divisions, or FIRs/ARTCCs or that have been explicitly authorized by staff via email.

 <br>

 # How Do I Verify My Account To Submit Updates?

-Please send an email to, or have your Region, Division, or FIR/ARTCC Leadership send an email from your/their staff Region, Division, or FIR/ARTCC linked e-mail account with your GitHub username to a.long (at) vatsim.net.
-Only authorized users from eacg Region, Division, or FIR/ARTCC will be permitted to submit updates.
+While we work on a contribution policy, please send an email to, or have your Region, Division, or FIR/ARTCC Leadership send an email from your/their staff Region, Division, or FIR/ARTCC linked e-mail account with your GitHub username to n.perez (at) vatsim.net.
+Only authorized users from each Region, Division, or FIR/ARTCC will be permitted to submit updates. **PRs from non-verified accounts will NOT be merged.**

 <br>